 Books The Library Doesn’t Own

-The library doesn’t collect textbooks (scroll to textbooks below), but for any other type of book we’ll be glad to try to help you get a copy.
+The library doesn’t collect textbooks (scroll to textbooks below), but for any other type of book we’ll be glad to try to help you get a copy either by buying it or by borrowing a copy from another library.
 This is also true for articles we don’t have in full text.

 Book Return – Library